-An important first step for the organisation and participating teams is to assess readiness to implement changes.
+An important first step for organisations and teams in improvement is to assess readiness to implement changes.
 This document provides a Readiness for Change Assessment tool which will support you to assess how ready your organisation and teams are for change.